input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-08-wallet-frontend.md

 ### Wallet events

-Aside from these HTTP endpoints there is one unidirectional websocket channel opened from server to client, the `notify` endpoint.
+Aside from these HTTP endpoints, there is one unidirectional websocket channel opened from server to client, the `notify` endpoint.

-This channel serves as notification system so that Daedalus UI can be informed about events.
+This channel serves as a notification system so that Daedalus UI can be informed about events.
 Currently supported events are:

 * `LocalDifficultyChanged` - local blockchain height,